 DO NOT SUBMIT A PAPER COPY.
-All essays are due by December 13, by 10pm via email to svancetrembath@scu.edu NOT Camino.
+All essays are due via email to svancetrembath@scu.edu NOT Camino.
+Due June 16, the final day of exams, by 6 pm, please.

 Group Discussions: (20%) Each day after we take our break, you will break into groups to discuss the reading of the day.
-One person from the group will write a 1-2 paragraph summary of your conversation.
-I shall circulate in the classroom to move in and out of these discussions.